 By November 1861, the fortification of Pearman Hill had begun.
-Construction of the earthworks, that would be named Fort Duffield, was initiated, on Sunday, November 3, 1861, by engineers of the 9th Michigan Infantry.
+Construction of the earthworks, that would be named Fort Duffield, was initiated, on Sunday, November 3, 1861, by the 9th Michigan Infantry.
 Ten pieces of artillery were eventually placed within the fort.
 By December, in addition to the fort, soldiers were constructing log structures, for their quarters, just outside of the earthworks.
 By January 1, 1862, the cabins and the fort was finished.
-The Federal army had some 950 soldiers stationed at Fort Duffield.
 The supply line was secure.
-By July, 1862, the fort would be abandoned as the soldiers there were needed elsewhere.
+By mid December, 1862, the fort would be abandoned as the soldiers there were needed elsewhere.
 The war moved south, as the Federal forces took the offensive against the Confederate perimeter.
-The formidable fortress would not see duty again, except for a brief emergency duty in the fall of 1862.
+The formidable fortress would not see duty again.

 Today, the City of West Point's Fort Duffield Heritage Committee oversees the preservation, interpretation and maintenance of Fort Duffield which began in 1992.
 This project continues with the help of the Friends of Fort Duffield volunteers.
-These volunteers work diligently and are dedicated to preserving this site and the memory of the 61 soldiers who died while building Fort Duffield.
+These volunteers work diligently and are dedicated to preserving this site and the memory of the 48 soldiers who died while at Fort Duffield and West Point, Kentucky.
 A self-guided walking tour brochure and interpretive signs are on site.